What Is a Retropharyngeal Abscess?

 Without treatment, symptoms can get worse.
 A child might:

-- refuse to eat or drink
+- refuse to eat or drink because swallowing is painful

 - have a stiff neck and not want to move it because of pain